 Number Talk #1

-Number talks seems to happen naturally a lot in kindergarten, and the activity that I did today included children thinking about estimation and mental math.
+Number talks seem to happen naturally a lot in kindergarten.
+The activity that I did today included children thinking about estimation and mental math.
 All you need are 3 clear jars and some balls.

 First show children the middle jar (with 5 balls).
 I asked children to estimate how many balls were in the jar.